A Comprehensive Guide for Injured New York Workers

 200. These laws provide special protections to construction workers.
 The Perecman Firm, is well-versed in these laws and how they can help covered workers get the compensation they deserve.
 Look here for

+more information regarding these laws.
 We at The Perecman Firm, have a proven record in bringing and winning claims stemming from on the job injuries.
 When an employee suffers an on-the-job injury, whether it be due to a defective tool, condition at the place of work, motor vehicle accident, or a construction accident like a scaffold fall or ladder fall, it is necessary to consult an attorney that is experienced in the nuances between workers’ compensation and third-party liability.
 This is particularly true in the context of construction accidents where New York State has established special laws to protect construction workers.
+The Perecman Firm, has established itself, under the leadership and hard work of founding attorney David Perecman, Esq., as being at the forefront of fighting for the rights of injured construction workers.
+If you or a loved one was injured on a construction site or suffered any another type of work-related injury, please contact the NY construction accident attorneys at The Perecman Firm, to discuss the matter.
+Our experienced lawyers and staff will be able to determine what type of case(s) you have, whether it’s workers’ compensation claim, third-party lawsuit, or both.

 Workers’ Comp Hearings and Going to Court – having a full-service legal team at your disposal is ideal